pupilfirst/wd201-scripts/todo-user-interface/todo-interface-milestone/README.md

 2. Deploy the project on [Glitch](https://glitch.com/).

 #### Try to make the HTML and CSS look as close to the design as possible.
 But don't worry if it is not identical.
 Don't spend more than 3 hours on this target.
 Just do your best and submit.
-It takes a long time to truly master front-end development, so don't fret this one :)
+It takes a long time to truly master front-end development, so don't fret about this :)

 #### Well-formatted code is a must.
 Remember to format the code - both the HTML and CSS.
 This one is non-negotiable as always.